England, Scotland, Wales,

 -- Peter Shilton, Ray Clemence, Phil Neal, Rio Ferdinand, Sol Campbell, Ashley Cole, Steve Gerrard, Paul Scholes, Bryan Robson, Kevin Keegan and Gary Lineker were on my England All-Time Team.

 -- Gary Neville has a number of critics, but he locked down England's starting rightback position for a long time.
 He deserved some credit for his long time service.
+Liked Neville, Phil Neal got a lot of exposure because he played for Liverpool in its greatest period.

 -- At his peak, Paul Gascoigne could easily become the greatest of all-time, but his injuries and other things destroyed his career.
 He did not make my all-time team, but made this team (England after 1966 team).
+Gazza kept Glen Hoddle out of the team.

 -- Wayne Rooney is the most underrated striker in England's history.
 His hype as a youngster while playing for Everton might create a false expectation.
 He is still the all-time leading scorer for England and Manchester United.
 At times, he carried the national team, but the media has not always been kind to him.
 They did not appreciate his contribution.
 At the same time, he made some critical mistakes while playing for England.
 I am referring to the red card vs Portugal in 2006 and his reaction to the fans in 2010.
 That led to a lot of unfair criticisms.
 He narrowly missed out on my original my England All-Time Team.